davidad/davidad.github.io/source/_posts/2014-04-22-an-osi-layer-model-for-the-21st-century.markdown

-In the keyed hash case, some state is necessary at the Integrity protocol level: each API customer must be able to add "trusted contacts" to its "address book" by specifying a symmetric key correpsonding to a given endpoint name (which may have been negotiated at a higher protocol level, or simply out-of-band entirely).
+In the keyed hash case, some state is necessary at the Integrity protocol level: each API customer must be able to add "trusted contacts" to its "address book" by specifying a symmetric key corresponding to a given endpoint name (which may have been negotiated at a higher protocol level, or simply out-of-band entirely).
 Since some advanced higher-level protocols may define symmetric authentication keys that are only good for a single use (e.g. [Axolotl